 The Final Report is completed.
-Presentation to be scheduled.
+Presentation is currently scheduled for May 10, pending determination of location.

 RESIDENTIAL BEHAVIORAL PILOT PROGRAM/ C&I BEHAVIOR PROGRAM (CL&P PROJECT CONTINUED FROM 2010, UI STARTING IN 2011)

 Both of these studies have suffered significant delays.